MP for Beaconsfield

 Opposition Deputy Chief Whip (Commons)

 Joy Morrissey is the Conservative MP for Beaconsfield, first elected in 2019.
-She currently serves as Opposition Deputy Chief Whip in the Commons and sits on the Work and Pensions Committee, after previously holding roles including Government Whip (Lord Commissioner of HM Treasury) and Shadow Minister for Energy Security and Net Zero.
+She has served as a Government Whip and, in opposition, as Opposition Deputy Chief Whip in the Commons; she sits on the Work and Pensions Committee from October 2025.
+Prior to Parliament, she held roles linked to energy policy and public administration, including Shadow Minister for Energy Security and Net Zero (2024) and Treasury whip duties.

 Generated 21 February 2026